 As the medicinal cannabis supply begins to saturate the Australian market, chains of distribution need to keep up.

-From the moment that the doctor prescribes a medicinal marijuana product, it’s important that pharmacies are prepared to dispense the medicine promptly.
+From the moment that a doctor prescribes a medicinal cannabis product, it’s important that pharmacies are prepared to dispense the medicine promptly.
 The acquisition of medicinal cannabis comes with a prescription in Australia.
 Thus, pharmacies are the only retail authority for medicinal cannabis.

 Companies such as CanView support pharmacists and doctors by streamlining the ordering process for pharmacies and help to integrate the industry.

 The number of medical cannabis products available in the Australian market has also rose exponentially, growing from only 11 products accessible in Q3 2017 to a mammoth 150 products in Q3 2020.